 Miami University is a public coeducational institution with a 2,100-acre campus in Oxford, Ohio.
 In addition to the Farmer School of Business (FSB), students can also choose from business-related majors across the University, from Sport Leadership & Management to Data Analytics to Organizational Leadership.
 Students who aren’t pursuing a major within FSB still have access to 14 minors, four certificates, and eight thematic sequences (such as Business Legal Studies, Information Systems and Analytics, and more) within the Business School.

-Ohio University is a public comprehensive institution on an 1,800-acre campus in Athens, Ohio—75 miles southeast of Columbus.
+Ohio University is a public comprehensive institution on a 1,800-acre campus in Athens, Ohio—75 miles southeast of Columbus.
 The College of Business offers programs in Accounting, Applied, Management, Business Analytics, Business Economics, Business Pre-law, Entrepreneurship, Finance, International Business, Management & Strategic Leadership, Management Information Systems, Marketing, and Sport Management.
 Students benefit from the hundreds of employers and alumni that come to campus each year to host networking experiences, recruiting opportunities, and other professional development events.

 Saginaw Valley State University

 Saginaw Valley State University is a public comprehensive university on a 782-acre campus in University Center, Michigan—35 miles north of Flint.
 The Carmona College of Business offers a variety of programs such as a BPA program that reaches far beyond the typical undergraduate level of accounting, plus concentrations like Family Business Management or Professional Sales.
-Undergrads can also take advantage of 11 business-specific student organizations, frequent career fairs and networking opportunities that lead to student co-op appointments and job offers, and competitive scholarships for every major.
+Undergrads can also take advantage of 11 business-specific student organizations, frequent career fairs, networking opportunities that lead to student co-op appointments and job offers, and competitive scholarships for every major.

 University of Cincinnati